raphael251/movie-tickets-reservation-system/docs/ROADMAP.md

 - [x] Add error handling on screening seats listing controller
 - [x] Return reservation data on its creation
 - [x] Review the reservation status
-- [x] Refactor reservation and screening seat entities (as they are closely related) to use a simpler instance creation and handling approach, using the typeorm entity directly instead of two separated classes.
+- [x] Refactor reservation and screening seat entities (as they are closely related) to use a simpler instance creation and handling approach, using the TypeORM entity directly instead of two separated classes.
 - [x] Refactor the Movie entity to have the same format as Reservation and Screening Seat that have already been refactored to use only one class.
 - [x] Refactor the Screening entity to have the same format as Reservation and Screening Seat that have already been refactored to use only one class.
-- [x] Refactor the Seat entity to have the same format as Reservation and Screening Seat, although it doesn't have a separated entity class, the name need to be changed, as well as the removal of the BaseEntity extension.
+- [x] Refactor the Seat entity to have the same format as Reservation and Screening Seat, although it doesn't have a separated entity class, the name needs to be changed, as well as the removal of the BaseEntity extension.
-- [x] Refactor the Theater entity to have the same format as Reservation and Screening Seat, although it doesn't have a separated entity class, the name need to be changed, as well as the removal of the BaseEntity extension.
+- [x] Refactor the Theater entity to have the same format as Reservation and Screening Seat, although it doesn't have a separated entity class, the name needs to be changed, as well as the removal of the BaseEntity extension.
 - [x] Refactor the User entity to have the same format as Reservation and Screening Seat that have already been refactored to use only one class.
-- [x] Implement the returning of dto objects instead of entities to decouple the types and make the returning object more friendly to the clients.
+- [x] Implement the returning of DTO objects instead of entities to decouple the types and make the returning object more friendly to the clients.
   - [x] CreateMovieController
   - [x] ListMoviesController
   - [x] UpdateMovieController